cbyrneee/kpm/README.md

 ### How do I use it?

-Right now, ``kpm`` is in early development, so it is not actually usable at the moment.
-As the project progresses, I will update this README with more information.

-However, if you are interested, here's an outline of how ``kpm`` will be used:
+Right now, ``kpm`` is in early development.
+While it does *somewhat* work, your mileage may vary when it comes to projects that are more complex than a simple hello world.

 - **1. Create your ``kpm.kts`` file:**
     ```kotlin